 During this very challenging time for the hotel industry, the MHA has been reaching out to all levels of government seeking programs and assistance to help hotels.
 We are pleased to provide a summary of the programs that are currently available.
 We will continue to update this list as these programs change and grow.

 The most timely source of information for MHA hotel members is our bulletins.
-We send member bulletins daily or sometimes multiples times per day, to ensure everyone is kept informed of the latest developments affecting hotels.
+We send member bulletins often, sometimes multiples times per day, to ensure all our hotel members are kept informed of the latest developments affecting hotels.
 If you are not receiving the bulletins, or if you would like to access the library of our past bulletins, please contact the MHA office.

 Please feel free to reach out to us with any questions about the programs and initiatives listed below.